nasa/Common-Metadata-Repository/README.md

 It will contain usage instructions
 #### Testing in the CI Environment

-Throughout the modules, in the `project.clj` files there are additional `lein` aliseses for executing the tests in the CI/CD environment.
+Throughout the modules, in the `project.clj` files there are additional `lein` aliases for executing the tests in the CI/CD environment.
 They are
 * ci-itest
 * ci-utest